The-Microservice-Dungeon/docs/docs/gameLog.md

 ## Scoreboard

-Overview of each players score within the current running game.
+Overview of each player score within the current running game.

 >**GET**